stacksantos/Responsive-JS-Nav/README.md

 # Build a Responsive Nav using mainly JavaScript!

-With a better understanding of JavaScript, I decided play around and see if I could create a nav with the bare minimum of HTML and CSS.
-I inadvertantly learned even more in this process, which is another thing I was hoping to accomplish.
+I decided play around and create a nav with the bare minimum of HTML and CSS.
 <br>
 <br>
 Not only is the Nav bar responsive, but you can also add/remove Nav items simply altering the parameters